Skip to main content

 Installing Atomic

 This guide will help you install Atomic VCS on your system.
-Atomic can be installed from source using Cargo, or through various package managers depending on your platform.
+The recommended installation path is the hosted installer script from Atomic Storage.
+Development builds can still be installed from source.

 Installation Methods